SolarArbiter/SolarArbiter.github.io/dashboard_documentation.md

 ### Create New Report
 {: .anchor}

-1. Use the 'Reports' link on the left sidebar to view the reports listing page.
+1. Use the **Reports** link on the left sidebar to view the reports listing page.
-    Click the 'Create new Report' link.
+    Click the **Create new Report** link.
     <img class="my-3" src="/images/reports.png"/>

 2. Enter the report name and a start and end for the period to analyze.
-    Add pairs of Observations and Forecasts to compare by clicking the 'Add Forecast, Observation pair' button.
-Check the boxes for metrics to calculate in the report.
+    To pairs of Observations and Forecasts, start by selecting a Site.
+The forecast field will populate with a list of forecasts located at the site.
+Selecting a forecast will populate the observation field with observations field with observations that match the forecast's site and variable.
+Click the **Add Forecast, Observation pair** button.
+Multiple Pairs can be added by repeating this process.
+Pairs can be removed by clicking the 'x' on the right side of the forecast & observation table.

      <img class="my-3" src="/images/report_form.png"/>

-    After clicking submit, you will be returned to the report listing page where you will see the newly created report with a status of 'pending'.
-The Arbiter will process the report and then set its status to 'complete'.
+    After clicking submit, you will be returned to the report listing page where you will see the newly created report with a status of **pending**.
+The Arbiter will process the report and then set its status to **complete**.
 You may then view the web version of the report.

 ## Permission/Role management
 {: .anchor}

-This section contains proposed user interface for managing data acces through roles and permissions.
+This section describes the user interface for managing data acces through roles and permissions.
 An accompanying workflow description can be found in the [Data Access Workflow Document](/data-access-workflow/).

-User, permission and role administation can be accessed by clicking the 'User Administration' link in the Account menu in the top right corner of the site.
+User, permission and role administation can be accessed by clicking the **User Administration** link in the Account menu in the top right corner of the site.
     <img class="my-3" src="/images/admin_menu.png"/>